Amazon Bronze - Glass Alchemy

-Working Tip: Flame or kiln strike 1075° F. Work Neutral; reduce end for metallic effects.
+Working Tip: Flame or kiln strike 1075° F. Work neutral; reduce at end for metallic effects.

 Artist Description by Mike Shelbo: